 Because it really behaves the most like sugar in my book.
 It’s the one I come to often for this very reason.

-With that being said, you should also knot that I’m also partial to Swerve an erythritol blend.
+With that being said, you should also note that I’m also partial to Swerve an erythritol blend.
 It’s also a sugar substitute that browns and caramelizes.
 Which is super cool.

 Swerve is made from ingredients found in select fruits and starchy root vegetables and contains no artificial ingredients, preservatives, or flavors.
 It also has a 0 % impact on blood sugar.